 - Social – Click on this option to see a breakdown of each platform.

 - Direct – This measures direct clicks, so the user could have manually typed in the URL or pasted it to their browser.
 But they did not click off from a social post, email, etc.

 - Email – Clicked the link in a direct email.

 - Referral – A recommendation from one website to another that is NOT a social media site.

 - Other – Generally this is coming from some sort of paid advertising.

 Clicking any of these options under the ‘Overview’ tab will give you more granular information on those specific sources!

 This report allows you to better focus on the marketing channels that are most effective.
 Should you focus on Facebook, or Instagram?
 How effective was that email blast to your marketing list?
 Understanding what other websites are driving traffic to your page may also unlock further promotional opportunities.

-Once buyers have landed on your page, you can view how they are interacting with your campaigns, such as:
+Once buyers have landed on your page, you can view how they are interacting with your listings, such as:

 - Time spent on site